Docs/Admin Guide/Roles & Permissions

 View admin dashboard

-Manage users
+Manage users (add, edit, remove)

-Create/manage teams
+Manage teams

-Create assignments
+Create and manage assignments

 Configure SSO

-Configure SCIM
+Configure SCIM provisioning

-Complete challenges
+Complete practice challenges

-Complete scenarios
+Complete learn scenarios

-View own progress
+View own progress and assignments

 Changing Roles